Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Experiments

 \section{Experiments}

 \seclabel{experiments}

-To evaluate our proposed methods, we conduct the following experiments: (1) colexification identification evaluated on CLICS; (2) roundtrip translation; (3) verse retrieval; and (4) verse classification.
+To evaluate our proposed methods, we conduct the following experiments: (1) colexification identification; (2) roundtrip translation; (3) verse retrieval; and (4) verse classification.
 Experiment (1) evaluates the colexification patterns we identify in \networkone.
-Experiments (2), (3) and (4) evaluate the multilingual representations learned on \networktwo.
+Experiments (2), (3) and (4) evaluate the learned multilingual embeddings \embname.